Skip to content

 The qualified-opinion framework also regulates what a forensic anthropologist can say in court about personal identification specifically.
 When skeletal remains are compared to an antemortem biological profile, the forensic anthropologist does not reach a DNA-level "match or no match" conclusion.
 The available tiers are: "the biological profile of the remains is consistent with the decedent"; "the remains cannot be excluded as those of the decedent"; "the remains are inconsistent with the decedent"; or, in cases with sufficient comparative material (surgical hardware, frontal sinus comparison, dental comparison), "the remains are positively identified as the decedent."
 Positive identification from osteology alone, without comparative radiography, dental records, or DNA, requires extraordinary concordance on individually distinctive features and is relatively rare.

 The risk of upward opinion drift, expressing a conclusion as stronger than the evidence warrants, is the most frequently cited quality failure in forensic anthropology peer-reviewed casework studies.
-A 2018 paper in the Journal of Forensic Sciences (Adams and colleagues) reviewing ABFA case-assessment exercises found that a measurable proportion of candidate-level reports expressed conclusions at a higher confidence level than the underlying data could support.
+A 2018 paper in the Journal of Forensic Sciences (Adams and colleagues) reviewing ABFA case-assessment exercises found that a measurable proportion of submitted reports expressed conclusions at a higher confidence level than the underlying data could support.
 The peer-review requirement is the most direct structural intervention against this failure mode.

 The laboratory operates under a quality management system aligned to ISO 17025 (for bone analysis) or ISO 17020 (for scene recovery), either formally accredited or at minimum self-assessed against the standard.
 Every method in routine use has a written standard operating procedure referencing its source publication, its reference sample, and its known error rate.
 Equipment calibration records are maintained for osteometric instruments.
 Bench logs are contemporaneous.